ygorcosta/wedeploy.com/node/electric/src/pages/blog/starting-an-iot-platform-with-wedeploy/index.md

 ##### Defining the save service

 Our API service needs to store the metrics in the [WeDeploy Data](/docs/data) service so I added a new service to the project on the WeDeploy dashboard, naming it `data`.
-Again, I cloned the [boilerplate-data Github repository](https://github.com/wedeploy/boilerplate-data) at the same level of my API service, and voilà!
+Again, I cloned the [WeDeploy Data example on Github](https://github.com/wedeploy-examples/data-example) at the same level of my API service, and voilà!
 I have two services under my WeDeploy project.

 Here it is the `container.json` file for this new data service: